The Forgotten Characters of the Sonic Universe: Between Abandoned Concepts and Missed Opportunities

 Why was Tiara Boobowski never used?

-Is Honey the Cat hot?
+Is Honey the Cat canon?

-No; she only appears in some ports of Sonic the Fighters . -
+No; she only appears in some ports of Sonic the Fighters. -

 Will SEGA reuse these characters?